Advanced Tolerance Stack-Up Software - Fully Integrated in SOLIDWORKS

 3DCS for SOLIDWORKS uses three methods of simulation; Monte Carlo Simulation, High-Low-Mean (Sensitivity analysis) and GeoFactor Analysis.
 These together highlight the sources of variation as well as potential build issues in the product.

 By accurately modeling the build process, users can determine how their process will affect the assembly in addition to their part tolerance stack-up.
-This together essentially creates a virtual prototype that can be used to make decisions about design changes and tooling while reducing scrap and rework.
+This together creates a Digital Twin, a virtual prototype, that can be used to make decisions about design changes and tooling while reducing manufacturing variation that causes scrap and rework.

 Gain New Insight Into Your Design